-- Direct thermal printing (which uses heat sensitive media to print). - Standard Tear-Off mode allows you to tear off each label (or batch print a strip of labels) after it is printed. - Label Dispense Mode: If an optional dispenser is installed, the backing material can be peeled away from the label as it is printed.
-After this label is removed, the next one is printed. - Media Cutting: If an optional media cutter is installed, the printer can cut the label liner between labels, receipt paper or tag stock depending upon the cutter option purchased. - Stand-alone: The printer can run in a stand-alone mode (not connected to a computer) using the printer's auto running label form feature (programming based) or by using an data input device.
-This mode accommodates data input devices, such as scanners, weigh scales, Zebra KDU Plus or KDU (Keyboard Display Unit) with a KDU Adapter, etc., via the printer's serial port. - Shared network printing: Printers configured with the Ethernet interface option include an internal print server with ZebraLink printer configuration web page and ZebraNet Bridge software for managing and monitoring status of Zebra printers on a network.
+- Direct thermal printing (which uses heat sensitive media to print). - Thermal transfer printing (which uses ribbon to heat transfer print to the media). - Standard Tear-Off mode allows you to tear off each label (or batch print a strip of labels) after it is printed. - Label Dispense Mode: If an optional dispenser is installed, the backing material can be peeled away from the label as it is printed.
+After this label is removed, the next one is printed. - Media Cutting: If an optional media cutter is installed, the printer can cut the label liner between labels, receipt paper or tag stock. - Stand-alone: The printer can run in a stand-alone mode (not connected to a computer) using the printer's auto running label form feature (programming based) or by using an data input device.
+This mode accommodates data input devices, such as scanners, weigh scales, Zebra KDU Plus or KDU (Keyboard Display Unit) via the printer's serial port. - Shared network printing: Printers configured with the Ethernet interface option include an internal print server with ZebraLink printer configuration web page and ZebraNet Bridge software for managing and monitoring status of Zebra printers on a network.